flinn/hexo-deploy-parse/README.md

   load_in_browser: true
 ```

-This configuration would ensure that:
+The configuration above would ensure that:
 - The `assets/img` folder will be copied over to `public/img` before your deployment to Parse.com begins.
 - The deployment will throw an error and exit if it does not **complete** in less than 60 seconds.
 This timeout should include time for generating a build, deploying that build to parse, running all URL tests, and the entire deployment process.
 - After deployment completes your site will be loaded in a new window by your default web browser because `load_in_browser` is set to `true`.

 ### Parse Settings

+**NOTE: This feature hasn't been completed as of 2/25/15.
+The local `settings.json` file *will* be updated when you deploy, but your settings object on Parse.com will not be updated.
+I'll get to this feature soon and update the package when I do.**

 If you'd like to have the deployer increment settings values locally and on Parse.com as part of your deployment process, the plugin will need access to your Parse.com App's `Application ID` and `JavaScript Key`.